aquilax/hranoprovod-cli/docs/command-line.md

 # NAME

-hranoprovod-cli - A new cli application
+hranoprovod-cli - Diet tracker for the command line

 # SYNOPSIS